JG-Kiran/AIAssistant/README.md

 - **Unified Inbox & Ticketing**: View, search, and filter tickets synced in real-time from Zoho Desk via webhooks.
 - **Multi-Channel Support**: Handle tickets from Email, Facebook, Instagram, Web, WhatsApp, Zalo, and more.
 - **Chat-Style Ticket View**: Modern chat UI for each ticket, with clear agent/customer separation and date grouping.
-- **AI Response Suggestions**: Google Gemini suggests 2–3 professional replies per ticket, tailored to MyStorage's brand and context.
+- **AI Response Suggestions**: Google Gemini suggests professional replies to potential customers tailored to MyStorage's brand and context.
 - **Custom AI Prompts**: Agents can write custom instructions to the AI for highly tailored responses.
 - **Send Replies to Zoho Desk**: Agents can review, edit, and send responses directly to Zoho Desk from the portal.
 - **Profile & Session Management**: Secure login via Supabase (email/magic link/password) or Zoho Desk OAuth, with agent profile sync.